-Sunday: There will be an evening reception at the Hilton Garden Inn - Arlington / Courthouse in the Gavel Room.
-The reception will feature a special meeting with Dr. Fraser Henderson for unite@thehill attendees!
+Sunday: There will be an evening reception at the Hilton Garden Inn - Arlington/Courthouse.

 Monday: We will storm the Hill once again to personally meet with your Washington representatives.
 Contact Kaitlyn Esposito or Cathy Poznik to schedule an appointment with your Congressional rep’s staff!

-Click HERE to register for the 2015 unite@thehill!!
+Click here to register for the 2016 unite@thehill!!